-The final evolution of Bagon, Salamence can potentially outperform Rayquaza.
-It's a Dragon and Flying type, so it brings the same weaknesses and resistances as Rayquaza, but is much easier to evolve and power up.
+The final evolution of Bagon, Salamence makes for a great counter to the Eon Duo.
+It's a Dragon and Flying type, so it brings the same weaknesses and resistances as Rayquaza, but it is much easier to evolve and power up.
 Thanks to the Bagon Community Day, Salamence is probably already in your roster.
-You'll want Dragon Tail and Outrage for its moveset.
-Draco Meteor also works well for the Charged move.
+You'll want Dragon Tail and Draco Meteor for its moveset.
+Outrage also works well for the Charged move.

 The original Dragon, Dragonite set the standard for pseudo-Legendary Pokémon, and it'll serve you well against the Eon twins.
 Another Dragon and Flying type, Dragonite doesn't perform quite as well as Salamence or Rayquaza, but has the same weaknesses and strengths.
 Thanks to the Dratini Community Day and the Special Research that rewards you with a Dragonite, not to mention plenty of other opportunities, you probably have a few already powered up.
 For its moveset, Dragon Tail and Outrage are ideal, but Dragon Breath, Draco Meteor, and Dragon Claw can all work if you don't have the TMs to spare.

-Another Legendary Pokémon, Palkia, has really high stats but not the best moves and it hasn't seen great availability, making it costly to power up.
-It is a Water and Dragon type, meaning it brings no useful resistances to this Raid and remains weak against Dragon and Fairy.
-Still, its niche is fighting other Dragon-types, so it will work well against Latias and Latios if you have it.
-You'll want your Palkia to know Dragon Tail and Draco Meteor, but in a pinch, Outrage can work as well.
+Another Legendary Pokémon, Palkia was the mascot for Pokémon Pearl.
+Palkia has really high stats but not the best moves and it hasn't seen great availability, making it costly to power up.
+As a Water and Dragon type, it brings no useful resistances to this Raid, and it's weak against Dragon and Fairy.
+Still, its niche is fighting other Dragon types, so it will work well against Latias and Latios if you have it.
+You'll want your Palkia to know Dragon Tail and Draco Meteor, but in a pinch, Dragon Breath can work as well.

 - Mewtwo with Psycho Cut and Shadow Ball